blimmer/benlimmer.com/portfolio/freelance/event-driven-architecture.md

   managed services like AWS EventBridge."
 ---

+{% include tldr.html content='Let me pave the road for your event-driven architecture using the simple, scalable <a href="https://aws.amazon.com/eventbridge/">AWS EventBridge</a> service.' %}

 Event-driven architectures are becoming increasingly popular, especially as more organizations move to loosely coupled architectures (e.g., microservices).
 [ThoughtWorks Decoder](https://www.thoughtworks.com/insights/decoder/e/event-driven-architecture) has an excellent